-Software Requirements: Java
+SOFTWARE REQUIREMENTS: JDK

+- 1. Write a JAVA program to display default value of all primitive data type of JAVA.

-- 1. Write a Java program to implement
+- 2. Write a JAVA program to implement class mechanism.
+Create a class, methods and invoke them inside main method.

-- a.
-Single Inheritance

-- b.
-Multilevel Inheritance

-- c.
-Hierarchical Inheritance

-- 2. Write Java programs that uses the following keywords...

-- a. this

-- b. super

-- 3. Write Java programs that uses the following keywords...
+- 3. Write a Java Program to implement

-- a. static

-- b. final
+- a) Default Constructor

+- b) Parameterized constructor

-- 4. Write a Java program to implement
+- 4. Write a Java Program to implement

+- a) Method overloading

-- a.
-Method overriding.
+- b) Method overriding

-- b.
-Dynamic method dispatch

 - 5. Write a Java program to implement

-- a. abstract method

-- b.
-Interfaces
+- a) Single Inheritance

+- b) Multilevel Inheritance

+- c) Hierarchical Inheritance

-- 6. Write a Java program to create user defined packages.
+- 6. Write Java programs that uses the following keywords...

+- a) this

+- b) super

-- 7. Write a Java program to implement Exception Handling using
+- 7. Write Java programs that uses the following keywords...

-- a. try-catch clause

-- b.
-Multiple Catch clauses

-- c.
-Nested try blocks
+- a) static

+- b) final

-- 8. Write a Java program that
+- 8. Write a Java program to implement

-- a. create user defined Thread by extending Thread class.

-- b. create user defined Thread by implementing Runnable Interface

-- c. create two user defined Threads i.e.Multi Threading using Thread
+- a) abstract method

+- b) Interfaces

-- 9. Write a Java program
+- 9. Write a Java program to create user defined packages.

-- a. checks whether a given string is a palindrome or not.

-- b. for sorting a given list of names in ascending order.

-- c. that reads a line if integers and then displays each integer and the sum of all integers (use string tokenizer class of java.util).

-- 10. Write a Java program that
+- 10. Write a Java program to implement Exception Handling using

-- a. reads a file name from the user, and then displays information about whether the file exists, whether the file is readable, whether the file is writable, the type of file and the length of the file in bytes. - b. reads a file and displays the file on the screen, with a line number before each line.
+- a) try-catch clause - b) Multiple Catch clauses - 11.
+Write a Java program that - a) create user defined Thread by extending Thread class. - b) create user defined Thread by implementing Runnable Interface - 12.
+Write a Java program - a) checks whether a given string is a palindrome or not. - b) for sorting a given list of names in ascending order.